faster-cpython/benchmarking-public/results/bm-20230806-3.13.0a0-9016d52/bm-20230806-darwin-arm64-brandtbucher-uops_enabled-3.13.0a0-9016d52-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.04x slower                                                        |

 Benchmark hidden because not significant (11): xml_etree_parse, asyncio_tcp_ssl, pidigits, json_loads, coverage, unpickle, unpack_sequence, asyncio_tcp, async_tree_cpu_io_mixed, mypy2, tornado_http

+# HPT report

+- Reliability score: 100.00% likely to be slow
+- 90% likely to have a slowdown of 1.02x
+- 95% likely to have a slowdown of 1.02x
+- 99% likely to have a slowdown of 1.02x